-The Feminist Advocacy Clinical Program seeks to respond to the need for high-quality legal representation of women who have experienced violence and to facilitate students’ acquisition of the specialized knowledge, skills, and value base required for such representation.
+The Feminist Advocacy Clinical Program seeks to respond to the need for high-quality legal representation of women-identified survivors of gender-based violence and facilitate students’ acquisition of the specialized knowledge, skills, and value base required for such representation.
 The Program is situated within a framework of “feminist advocacy,” inviting reflections on what feminism might mean for how we think about lawyering, legal ethics, and access to justice.

 What You Will Do